MeganKullu/huddle-landing-page/README.md

 # Frontend Mentor - Huddle landing page with curved sections solution

 This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges are designed to help you improve your coding skills by building realistic projects.

 ## Table of contents